FRRouting/frr/doc/user/bgp.rst

-   If ``all`` option is specified, ``ip`` keyword is ignored and, routes displayed for all AFIs and SAFIs. if afi is specified, with ``all`` option, routes will be displayed for each SAFI in the selcted AFI
+   If ``all`` option is specified, ``ip`` keyword is ignored and, routes displayed for all AFIs and SAFIs. if afi is specified, with ``all`` option, routes will be displayed for each SAFI in the selected AFI

    If a specific prefix is specified, the detailed version of that prefix will be displayed.